reedjosh/podinfo-operator/README.md

 # podinfo-operator
-Toy operator that deploys and controls the [podinfo](https://github.com/stefanprodan/podinfo) application.
+A toy operator that deploys and controls the [podinfo](https://github.com/stefanprodan/podinfo) application.

 ## Description